Keith Spry: Political career

 In 1965 Spry was elected to the Wellington City Council on a Labour Party ticket and held a seat continuously until he retired from the council in 1986.
 Wellington Mayor Sir Michael Fowler later described Spry as an "extremely good" councillor.
 Spry was a conservationist and spent 15 years as the chairman of the parks and recreation committee.
 He supported the move by councillor George Porter to formalise town planning procedure and inserted provisions to incentivize developers to preserve areas for open space so locals can use them for recreation.
-Spry was affectionately known as "Mr Parks" for his advocacy and was labeled as "...a 'greenie' long before the word was ever coined".
+Spry was affectionately known as "Mr Parks" for his advocacy and was labelled as "...a 'greenie' long before the word was ever coined".
 After the 1974 election he became leader of Labour's council caucus and accordingly he was nominated for the post of Deputy Mayor.
 Spry was experienced for the role, having been a member of almost every council committee and had been a committee chairman.
 However he lost the vote to comparatively inexperienced three-year councillor Ian Lawrence.